If you’ve ever moved before, you know that it can be a stressful process. The…

-Boasting high quality seafood from trusted Northwest sources, RockCreek also offers seafood dishes from more distant locations, such as Hawaii and the East Coast.
+Boasting high-quality seafood from trusted Northwest sources, RockCreek also offers seafood dishes from more distant locations, such as Hawaii and the East Coast.
 Listed by many as one of the hottest new Seattle restaurants when it opened in 2013, RockCreek continues to be one of the best seafood spots in the city.

 Top International Restaurants

-In addition to local Northwest specialties, Seattle is home to a vast variety of international restaurants and award winning chefs.
+In addition to local Northwest specialties, Seattle is home to a vast variety of international restaurants and award-winning chefs.
 Take, for example, Chef Holly Smith, founder of Cafe Juanita in Kirkland.
-In two consecutive years, 2011 and 2012, Smith was nominated for the James Beard Award Outstanding Chef in the US .
+In two consecutive years, 2011 and 2012, Smith was nominated for the James Beard Award for Outstanding Chef in the US .
 Her blend of fresh Northwest and Italian produce, combined with a “strong passion for the foods of Northern Italy,” places Cafe Juanita on the top of many food critics’ list.
 Here are a few more Seattle restaurants inspired by international tradition: